THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 From there, you can choose a more detailed monthly budget worksheet that has more bells and whistles.

-By keeping things simple at the start, you increase the likelihood of sticking with it long term and making budgeting your money a habit.
+Keeping things simple at the start increases the likelihood of sticking with it long-term, which is a great habit.

 This will then open doors and opportunities as you build wealth.